• Home

 What Should I Do If I Find Problems in My Condominium Documents?

-If you find problems in your condominium documents, it is recommended to discuss them with your real estate agent or lawyer.
+If you find problems in your condominium documents, it is recommended that you discuss them with your real estate agent or lawyer.
 They can provide guidance on the best course of action to address and resolve any issues identified during the document review.

-Maintenance: Owners may still be responsible for certain items like door screens, window screens, hardware, and weather stripping.
+Owners may still be responsible for items such as screens, hardware, and weather stripping.

 What Types of Warranty does Confident Condo Review have?